architech-boards/embedded-vision-st/source/qs.rst

 Launching the Demo
 ------------------

 The **EV-STM32F7CAM-DVK** is already programmed with the demo.
-All you need to do is assembly and power supply it.
+All you need to do is the assembly and supply it power.
 1. Plug the **TD7740** camera to the **TDx016** adapter board:

 .. image:: _static/TDx016.jpg